 Disclaimer: This information is offered with NO liability or responsibility on the part of PITCA.

 The following information is either from our personal experience, gleaned from various conversations and meetings, or from reliable Internet sources.
-It's emphasized that heating a trivet can remove existing Enamel or loosen glitter.
+It's emphasized that heating a trivet can remove existing enamel or loosen glitter.
 Also, vigorous cleaning techniques used on Cast Iron can scratch Brass.
-The preservation of patina is also a consideration when dealing with antique metalware.
+The preservation of patina is always a consideration when dealing with antique metalware.
 Be sure to read through the entire article first before proceeding.

 1: Wash the trivet well in warm soapy water.
+NOTE: If the trivet is plated or has traces of paint, enamel or glitter, STOP HERE.

 3: Dry the trivet with paper towels.